-Since Gaussians are better visualized in 2 dimensions — we are all familiar with the Gaussian “blob” in the xy-plane — I will demonstrate the 3 sampling methods in 2-D, especially since one of the methods do in fact generate Gaussians in two dimensions at the same time.
+Since Gaussians are better visualized in 2 dimensions — we are all familiar with the Gaussian “blob” in the xy-plane — I will demonstrate the 3 sampling methods in 2-D, especially since one of the methods do generate Gaussians in two dimensions at the same time.

 As a result, this series is broken down into 3 parts (see accompanying image):

-- The first two part — part 1 and part 2 — describes 2 common methods to transform the uniform samples (in gray) into points in which their x- and y-coordinates are independent standard Gaussians: both coordinates have mean of 0, variance of 1, and their covariance is 0 (in red).
+- The first two parts — part 1 and part 2 — describes 2 common methods to transform the uniform samples (in gray) into points in which their x- and y-coordinates are independent standard Gaussians: both coordinates have a mean of 0, variance of 1, and their covariance is 0 (in red).
 The first method, the inverse transform sampling, is described below.

-- The last part — part 3 — reveals a much simpler alternative to the the two methods above in generating standard Gaussian samples.
+- The last part — part 3 — reveals a much simpler alternative to the two methods above in generating standard Gaussian samples.
 It will also show how to transform these 2-D standard Gaussian samples (in red) to have any given mean or variance in x and y, as well as any given covariance between the x and y coordinates (in blue).

 Method 1: Inverse transform sampling

 This is the most basic, yet most common, way to convert a uniform random sample into a random sample of any distribution, including Gaussian.
-This method works by applying the inverse function of the Gaussian CDF (cumulative distribution function) to transform a uniform sample to a Gaussian sample.
+This method works by applying the inverse function of the Gaussian CDF (cumulative distribution function) to transform a uniform sample into a Gaussian sample.